EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

-# Open SSH sessions
+# Log into back-ends

 ---

 ## Introduction

-Open OnDemand allows you to open an SSH session to a back-end or the Open OnDemand host (if applicable) in a number of ways.
+Open OnDemand allows you to log into a back-end or the Open OnDemand host (if applicable) in a number of ways.

-In each case, a new browser tab will open with an SSH session for the selected host.
+In each case, a new browser tab will open for the selected host.

 When prompted, enter your project username and password.